-In 2009, the IR@UF began to host projects in lieu of theses (PILOTs) and non-thesis terminal projects.
-These projects fall outside the normal processing of the Graduate Editorial Office, and the Libraries work directly with the colleges and departments to load these items.
-PILOTs often include non-traditional formatting and/or audio, video or other types of files beyond simple text files.
+The large majority of ETDs produced at UF are supported and managed by the Graduate School’s Editorial Office.
+However, a steadily growing number of degree programs require terminal projects that are supported and managed by departments.
+In 2009, the IR@UF began to host these works, often called projects in lieu of theses (PILOTs).
+The Libraries work directly with the colleges and departments to load these items, which often include non-traditional formatting and/or audio, video, or other types of files beyond text-centered files.

 Please contact your department’s graduate advisor for specific details about the procedures that you need to follow to enable us to add your work to the IR.

 Overview of how non-Graduate School projects are published in the IR@UF

 Please remember, your department or program, not the Libraries, determine what you need to do to have your terminal project formally accepted for partial fulfillment of your degree requirements.
 These procedures vary by department and change from time to time, so the Libraries cannot give authoritative answers to questions about them.

 Although each department has its own specific procedures, they all include methods of collecting the following common elements:

 - The final, formally accepted version of your project file(s)